-Bars are only serving customers on outdoor terraces, while restaurants are serving both indoors and outdoors.
+Bars and restaurants are serving both indoors and outdoors.
 Working hours are from 6:00am to 12:00am.
 Please note walk-ins are possible but we advise making reservations due to limited outdoor capacities.
 We are happy to make recommendations and help with reservations.

 Cultural sites and museums are working normally, some with reduced working hours, with limited number of visitors.
 If you are interested in any specific sites, please let your local JayWay contact know and they will confirm the current situation a few days in advance, and help with making reservations if advised.
-Group tours are currently not running due to government-mandated restrictions, so it may be necessary to upgrade.
+Group tours are running but due to government-mandated restrictions they often do not have sufficient number of participants and get cancelled, so it may be necessary to upgrade.

 Shops and Beauty Services